On Appell sequences of polynomials of Bernoulli and Euler type: New Euler--type polynomials

 In this Section, a new class of polynomial sequence of Appell type is discussed.
 For many aspects, it can be considered to be a natural generalization of the Euler polynomials.
-The Definition proposed in this paper is different with respect to that in \cite{You}.
+The definition proposed in this paper is different from that in \cite{You}.

+Euler polynomials and numbers (introduced by Euler in 1740) also possess an extensive literature and several interesting applications in Number Theory (see, for instance, \cite{DSS}, \cite{Roman}, \cite{You}).
+In many respects, they are closely related to the theory of Bernoulli polynomials and numbers.